strncat/strncat.github.io/_posts/math/number-theory/math115a/lectures/2025-06-13-lec07-binomial-coefficients.markdown

   </tr>
 </table>
 </center>
 Observe the difference in the values between taking powers of $$n$$ versus the values of the binomial polynomials for different $$n$$ values as shown in the shaded regions above.
 The binomial values are extremely simple.
 This gives a very useful application.
-If we write a polynomial in terms of the binomial
 Suppose now we write a polynomial in terms of the binomials above.
 <div>
 $$
 \begin{align*}